Tap to view all photos 1/4

 - Valuables: Although Selwyn cannot accept responsibility for valuables such as jewellery and money, nevertheless items may be formally handed in to the office for safekeeping.

-- Fire: Kerridge and Caswell have smoke detectors and sprinklers.
+- Fire: Kerridge has smoke detectors and sprinklers.
 Should you hear an alarm, please stay where you are.
 Our fully trained staff have fire evacuation procedures in place.
 You can feel safe in their hands.

 - Visitors Book: We have a visitor signing in/out book which is monitored.
 This helps to ensure the safety of all our people.